lucacarniato/capstone-project/README.md

 + First, the features identical to the target or containing the same information were eliminated.
 + Second, some features are missing an appropriate description and have a large percentage of missing values.
 These features were dropped.
 + Third, features containing administrative information or post-collision details were eliminated.
 Post-collision data were considered not relevant for predicting feature collisions because they will not be available when predicting.
-+ Fourth, the INCDATE feature was eliminated because the collision date was already contained in the INCDTTM feature.
++ Fourth, the INCDATE feature was eliminated because the collision time is already contained in the INCDTTM feature.
 + Fifth, the location feature was eliminated because it contains information similar to the X and Y GPS coordinates.

 ![Tab2](figures/Fig2.jpg)